oddluck/limnoria-plugins/ASCII/README.md

 ascii (text) convert text to ascii art

-img2ascii (url) convert an image to ascii art
+img (url) convert an image to ascii art

 scroll (url) playback of ansi art files from the web